-- Statement of Proposal (brief, i.e. at most one paragraph) - Type of proposal - Policy Recommendation: (Specify exactly one of the following) - New Policy - Policy Revision (Include a statement of current policy and identify source) - Information Item - Concern: (Specify at least one of the following) - Expression of concern - Proposal for action - Curriculum Issue (Course, Degree Program Proposal/Deactivation, etc.) - Other - Supporting Information\ (The purpose of such information is to provide University Senators and members of standing committees context to make informed decisions.) - Rationale - General description of the significance and value of the proposal - Relationship to the University Senate Governing Concepts (as appropriate) - Illustrative example(s) of consequence(s) of action/inaction - Relevant background and documentation at all levels (include all that apply) - Faculty or staff member initiation - Senator initiation or endorsement - Departmental initiation or endorsement (letter, meeting minutes, course proposal, syllabi, etc.) - College level initiation or endorsement (committee meeting minutes) - Initiation or endorsement by administrator/administrative committee
+Guidance for Making Proposals to University Senate Committees Statement of Proposal (brief, i.e. at most one paragraph)

+- Type of proposal - Policy Recommendation: (Specify exactly one of the following) - New Policy - Policy Revision - Information Item - Concern: (Specify at least one of the following) - Expression of concern - Proposal for action - o Curriculum Issue: (Course, Degree Program Proposal/Deactivation, etc.) - o Other - Supporting Information: (The purpose of such information is to provide University Senators and members of standing committees context to make informed decisions.) - Rationale - General description of the significance and value of the proposal - Relationship to the University Senate Governing Concepts (as appropriate) - Illustrative example(s) of consequence(s) of action/inaction - Relevant background and documentation at all levels (include all that apply) - Faculty or staff member initiation - Senator initiation or endorsement - Departmental initiation or endorsement (letter, meeting minutes, course proposal, syllabi, etc.) - College level initiation or endorsement (committee meeting minutes) - Initiation or endorsement by administrator/administrative committee

-\All documents submitted must identify author(s) and date drafted.
+NOTE: All documents submitted must identify author(s) and date drafted.